WonderlustKing/OnlineReservationAPI/README.md

 # OnlineReservationAPI
-A very simple  restful API implementation about theater reservation.
+A very simple  restful API implementation about theater reservation in PHP.

 END POINTS: